-Land and buildings Leasehold

-Over the length of the lease
+Land & buildings leasehold Plant & machinery Fixture, fittings & equipment Over the length of the lease 15% on reducing balance 10% on reducing balance

-A straight line basis

-Plant and machinery

-15% on reducing balance

-Fixture, fittings and equipment

-10% on reducing balance

 The carrying values of plant and equipment are reviewed at each reporting date to determine whether there are any indications of impairment.
 If any such indication exists, the assets are tested for impairment to estimate the assets' recoverable amounts.
-Any impairment losses are recognised in the statement of comprehensive income.
+Any impairment losses are recognised in the Statement of Comprehensive Income.

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each statement of financial position date.

-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised within the Statement of Comprehensive Income
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognised within the Statement of Comprehensive Income.

-(e) Intangible assets - Goodwill
+(e) Intangible assets - goodwill